 Interesting Tip: Automate.io lets you automate the task creation for every new email with a specific filter/label.
 Integrate Google Tasks & Gmail and save yourself from manual work!

-Ease Of Use: Whether you use Google Tasks on desktop or mobile, you can add new tasks by clicking on the ‘+’ sign.
+Ease Of Use: While you use Google Tasks on desktop or mobile, you can add new tasks by clicking on the ‘+’ sign.
 Add the name, details, and sub-tasks for your task.
 You can also add a due date and time for each task.
 When a task is due, Google automatically sends you a push notification.

 If you’re using Google Tasks on a desktop, you’ll find it on the right-hand side of Gmail as well as Google Calendar, as mentioned earlier.